dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ```

 ### From Video to Data
-We fetch transcripts and metadata for each video using YouTube's API.
+Transcripts and metadata for each video are fetched using YouTube's API.
 This step transforms the video content into a format we can process and analyze.

 ### Semantic Chunking and the Meaning of Words
-Using semantic chunking helps us to break down the transcript into meaningful segments, preserving context and making retrieval more accurate.
+Using semantic chunking helps to break down the transcript into meaningful segments, preserving context and making retrieval more accurate.
 Here’s how it works:
 1. Restore punctuation in the transcript to enhance readability.
 This step helps in accurately segmenting the text into sentences.
 2. Using spaCy's NLP model, we divide the transcript into individual sentences.
 This segmentation is crucial for the subsequent analysis.
 3. Each sentence is converted into a numerical representation (embedding) using a SentenceTransformer model.